HashimThePassionate/ultimate-mysql-bootcamp/00_getting_started/01_install_mysql_on_windows/readme.md

-#  How to Install MySQL Workbench
+#  How to Install MySQL Workbench :
+- <b>Follow the below steps to install MYSQL Workbench on Windows</b> :

 1. Make sure to visit only the **official website** **[MYSQL](https://www.mysql.com/products/workbench/)** for downloading the MySQL Workbench.You do not want to get into shoddy websites and download the wrong file that infects your favorite machine, right? <ins>Shown in figure(01)</ins>